Once you’ve designed and distributed your customer survey, the next step can be the most exciting part of the process: watching the responses roll in.

 You won’t know exactly how your customers will respond to your survey program until you try.
 Use multiple channels, A/B test various subject lines, and try different survey cadences to figure out what works best for you.

 If this sounds like a lot of elements to keep track of…you’re right.
-But don’t worry, a dedicated customer experience platform takes care of the heavy lifting.
+But don’t worry, a dedicated experience management software solution takes care of the heavy lifting.
 All of what we’ve recommended can be accomplished via Delighted — easily.
 Start your free trial (no credit card required) and kick off your customer experience program today.